pygame/pygame/docs/reST/ref/freetype.rst

       calculations unless overridden specifically in the \`render()` or
       \`get_size()` calls, via the 'style' parameter.

+      The oblique style is only supported for scalable (outline) fonts.
+      An attempt to set this property will raise an AttributeError.
+      If the font object is inactive, as returned by Font.__new__, setting this property raises a RuntimeError.

    .. attribute:: wide

       | :sl:`The state of the font's wide style flag`